Rojta/rnc-blog-posts/update-1-6.md

 - Moved some UI elements around for consistency purposes *(for example, the Action Bar has been removed - current Action progress will show up in the form of a notification; the Game Progress timer shows up in the Mini HUD next to the radar...)*.

 ## Fixes
+- Your camera will no longer move & rotate while chat is turned on in Noclip mode.
 - Fixed bug where clans could accept more members than their current limit.
   - As mentioned in the announcements, ALL clans' Kills, Deaths & COTW Wins will be reset to 0 as result of this change, giving everyone a fresh start and fair chance at competing.
 - The animation played when using painkillers will no longer freeze you in place - you'll be able to freely move and even shoot.